benjaminion/eth-parity-qnap/README.md

-# Setting up an Ethereum Parity node on a QNAP NAS with Docker
+# Setting up an Ethereum Parity node on a QNAP NAS with Docker [Draft]

+_Note: this is a draft and contains errors, omissions and typos with near certainty_

 ## Introduction